Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-is upper semi-continuous for the standard topology.
+Observe now that the completeness property of a Kuranishi space {\it at each point} close enough from the base point implies that the function $t\in K\longmapsto \dim K(t)$ is upper semi-continuous for the standard topology.
 Since $G_{c,d}$ is an analytic set of $G_c$ and since the Zariski closure of $G_c$, that is $E_c$, is equal to its closure for the standard topology, this proves that the Zariski closure $\overline{G_{c,d}}$ of each $G_{c,d}$ in $\overline{G_c}=E_c$ is just

 We now just have to set